 Quick-maturing legumes for fallow land in South Asia

-- A total of 23,845 smallholder farmers were directly involved, receiving quality seeds and inputs.
+A total of 23,845 smallholder farmers directly involved, receiving quality seeds and inputs.
 This number far exceeds the projected attendance of 15,000 farmers.
 It is estimated that an additional 150,000 farmers indirectly benefitted through farmer-to-farmer seeds and knowledge sharing.
 Simultaneously, 7,355 women were also trained on value addition, processing, and packaging.

-- Ensuring availability of all required technologies, an estimate of rice-fallow lands in Bangladesh could produce 219,000 tons of bonus legume crops where previously nothing was grown, Nepal an additional 100,000 tons of legume crops, and India an extra production of 1.05 m tons of legume crops.
+Ensuring the availability of all required technologies, an estimate of rice-fallow lands in Bangladesh could produce 219,000 tons of bonus legume crops where previously nothing was grown, Nepal, an additional 100,000 tons of legume crops, and India, extra production of 1.05M tons of legume crops.

 International Center for Agriculture Research in the Dry Areas ICARDA.
 (11/10/2017).
 Rice Fallow Systems for Pulse Crops Bangladesh India Nepal - Progress Report Year 1 May 2016 - Aug.
 2017. https://repo.mel.cgiar.org/handle/20.500.11766/7598

 International Center for Agriculture Research in the Dry Areas ICARDA.
 (11/7/2017).
 Rice Fallow Systems for Pulse Crops Bangladesh India Nepal - Year 2 AWPB Sept.
 2017 - Aug.
 2018 https://repo.mel.cgiar.org/handle/20.500.11766/7599

 International Center for Agriculture Research in the Dry Areas ICARDA.
 (14/6/2016).
 Rice Fallow Systems for Pulse Crops Bangladesh India Nepal - AWPB Year I. https://repo.mel.cgiar.org/handle/20.500.11766/7600